purplesquid/Proxmox/Packer/ReadMe.md

+Creates a Debian 11 template in Proxmox using Packer

 Preseed.cfg - selects Standard Debian packages and SSH server

 line 55 - Add encrypted Root password (Ex: Use mkpasswd --method=SHA-512 --rounds=4096 which prompt to enter a password)